-Mexican flavors and ingredients combine for a hearty yet healthy chili that can be made in your Instant Pot or slow cooker.
+Mexican flavors and ingredients combine for a hearty yet healthy chili that can be made in your pressure cooker or slow cooker.

-Uh-oh guess who got an Instant Pot?!
+Uh-oh guess who got an pressure cooker?!
 That’s right ME.
 I’ve been hearing about Instant Pots for a while now.
-You know Crock-Pot is a brand of slow cookers?
-Instant Pot is a brand of pressure cookers – but on steroids.
-What intrigued me about an Instant Pot is that most of my slow cooker recipes can be made in the IP without making any changes.
+You know Crock-Pot is a brand of slow cookers? \What intrigued me about pressure cooker is that most of my slow cooker recipes can be made in it without making any changes.
 This is one of those recipes.
 It can be made in either.
 I will provide instructions on both.
-FYI for future reference, SC=slow cooker & IP=instant pot.
-So there’s no confusion, the pics you see here are from me making it in my IP, not the SC.
+FYI for future reference, SC=slow cooker & PC=pressure cooker.
+So there’s no confusion, the pics you see here are from me making it in my PC, not the SC.

 After that, just throw everything in, stir, and let it cook.